acg-team/twins_microbiome_pipeline/README.md

 - place them into /data/raw

 ## run subsequently
+1. 1_metadata.R
+A result od this script should be creating a dataframe with twin_id/sex/zigosity/etc attached to each sample name

+- downloads metainformation attatched to every sample, age, family_id etc from http://www.ebi.ac.uk/ena/data/view/ERS1131064&display=xml&download=xml&filename=ERS1131064.xml
+- parse XML into dataframe
+- save in into data/metadata/metadata.RData.
-- 1_metadata.R - that script automatically downloads all metainformation atatched to every sample, age, family_id etc. If nessesary, modify the script to get more features then currently present
+Possible inprovements: If nessesary, modify the script to get more features.

+2. 2_BIGD_dada_SV_table.R
-- 2_BIGD_dada_SV_table.R - the script implementing dada2 pipeline to process raw reads into SV table (analogius to OTU, but on variant level, not species).
+- the script implementing dada2 pipeline to process raw reads into SV table (analogius to OTU, but on variant level, not species).
 That is very long running script (~ 40 hours on a powerful laptop)